Guide to Accounts Receivable Factoring

 Accounts receivable factoring is a type of small business financing where you sell your unpaid invoices to a factoring company.
 You receive a percentage of the invoices immediately, and once the customer pays the invoice, you receive the rest, minus any fees (which can be expensive).

-How do you calculate AR factoring?
+How do you calculate accounts receivable factoring?

 Photo credit: iStock/Thapana Onphalai

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.